camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 - `value`: An optional default value to be used if the property to be bound is not yet set
 - `binding`: Specifying how the property is mapped to BPMN or Camunda extension elements and attributes (may be any of `property`, `camunda:property`, `camunda:inputParameter`, `camunda:outputParameter`, `camunda:in`, `camunda:out`, `camunda:executionListener`, `camunda:field`, `camunda:errorEventDefinition`)
 - `constraints`: A list of editing constraints to apply to the template

+Camunda Platform 8 also supports these properties:

+- `id`: An identifier that can be used to reference the property in conditional properties
+- `condition`: A condition that determines when the property is active

 #### Types